Privacy And Data Breaches

 - File your taxes as early as you can.
 Thieves can use your Social Security number to get a tax refund or even a job.

 - Ignore threatening phone calls.
-Scammers will threaten you unless you pay for taxes or debt.
+Scammers will threaten you unless you pay taxes or debt.
 Don’t believe them even if have part or all of your Social Security number or say they’re from the IRS.

 Hackers will use stolen information in different ways.
 Here are some signs that your information from a privacy breach has been compromised: